 An employee is entitled to be reimbursed for all driving expenses incurred as part of the job, except for the commute to and from work.
 Similarly, a salesperson is not reimbursed for traveling from home to the first sales call, or from the last call of the day to home, but must receive reimbursement for all trips and stops in between.

-If you are living in California and you are not being reimbursed adequately for the expenses you incur in performing your job duties, contact Gaines & Gaines to speak with one of our experienced labor lawyers.
+If you are living in California and you are not being reimbursed adequately for the expenses you incur in performing your job duties, call Gaines & Gaines at (866) 400-4450 to speak with one of our experienced Calabasas expense reimbursement lawyers.